 I Samuel 15:29

-And Samuel said unto him, The LORD hath rent the kingdom of Israel from thee this day, and hath given it to a neighbour of thine, that is better than thou.
-And also the Strength of Israel will not lie nor repent: for he is not a man, that he should repent.
-(II Samuel 15:28-29)
+So Samuel said to him, "The Lord has torn the kingdom of Israel from you today and has given it to your neighbor, who is better than you.
+"Also the Glory of Israel will not lie or change His mind; for He is not a man that He should change His mind."
+(1 Samuel 15:28-29 NASB)

-"Hath Jehovah as great delight in burnt-offerings and sacrifices, as in obeying the voice of Jehovah?
-Behold, to obey is better than sacrifice, and to hearken than the fat of rams.
-For rebellion is as the sin of witchcraft, and stubbornness is as idolatry and teraphim.
-Because thou hast rejected the word of Jehovah, he hath also rejected thee from being king.
-[15:22-23]
+Samuel said, "Has the Lord as much delight in burnt offerings and sacrifices As in obeying the voice of the Lord?
+Behold, to obey is better than sacrifice, And to heed than the fat of rams.
+"For rebellion is as the sin of divination, And insubordination is as iniquity and idolatry.
+Because you have rejected the word of the Lord, He has also rejected you from being king."
+(1 Samuel 15:22-23 NASB)

-Samuel was not saying that as a principle, God never changes His mind, but that Saul's pleadings or tears of repentance would not move God (who had given Saul many opportunities to do the right thing).
+Samuel was not saying that as a principle, God never changes His mind, but that Saul's pleading or tears of repentance would not move God (who had given Saul many opportunities to do the right thing).
 Now God has finally and irrevocably decided that Saul is no longer king of Israel.
 The final verse in this chapter reads

 Again, one has to look at this verse in context.
 Verses 89:3 and 4 say

-I have made a covenant with my chosen, I have sworn unto David my servant: Thy seed will I establish for ever, And build up thy throne to all generations."
+"I have made a covenant with My chosen; I have sworn to David My servant, I will establish your seed forever And build up your throne to all generations."
 (Psalms 89:3-4 NASB)

 It is only after this that the Psalmist has God saying

-This is a specific promise to a specific individual
+In other words, this is a specific promise to a specific individual

-The context of this verse is that the Lord instructed Ezekiel, who was already in captivity in Babylon, to write down this specific day (the ninth year, in the tenth month, in the tenth day of the month) when the king of Babylon drew close enough to Jerusalem to lay siege to the city.
-[24:1 -2]
+The context of this verse is that the Lord instructed Ezekiel, who was already in captivity in Babylon, to write down this specific day (the tenth day of the tenth month in the ninth year) because this was the day that Nebuchadnezzar would lay siege to Jerusalem.

 God would not spare them, He would not repent, and He would not change His mind.
 There would be no reprieve.